"Rivers of Light and Shadow: An Introduction to Notan

 Success indicators: The landscape reads clearly even at a distance; there's a clear pattern of light and dark that guides the eye through the composition.

-Exercise 4: Plan a painting by making two Notan sketches and a colour study unrelated to local colour.
+Exercise 4: Plan a painting by making 2 Notan sketches and a colour study unrelated to local colour

 Objective: Think through all possibilities and clarify the structure before you commit to canvas.